sheng-qu/sheng-qu.github.io/_pages/about.md

   - /about.html
 ---

+## Welcome!

 Hello and Welcome!
-My name is Sheng Qu and I am a PhD student in the economics department at the University of Colorado Boulder.
+My name is Sheng Qu, and I am a PhD student in the Economics Department at the University of Colorado Boulder.
 I expect to graduate in Spring 2026.
 My research focuses on labor economics and applied microeconomics.

-Feel free to reach out at: sheng.qu@colorado.edu
+Feel free to reach out at: [sheng.qu@colorado.edu](mailto:sheng.qu@colorado.edu)